whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 In my personal life, when I really embraced this attitude, my rate of growth increased.
 I started learning life lessons faster than before because I wasn't wasting time feeling shame and guilt.
 I just noticed my mistakes, learned from them, and moved on.

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #28<br/>Practice bravery</div>
+<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #29<br/>Practice bravery</div>
 <div class="rev-act-body">Think of a fear that you're avoiding right now.
 You may have lied to someone and you're afraid of owning up to it, or you're afraid of quitting an unsatisfying job or asking an attractive person on a date.
 Face your fear, recognize that you can handle whatever comes, and do the thing you're afraid to do.</div></div>

 #### Building a Healthy Community Starts with You

 Like a healthy nation, in a healthy community people have high standards for themselves and others so that integrity, generosity, care for the Earth, respect for children, and other beautiful qualities are widespread and normal.
-If you've completed the revolutionary activities so far, you're well on your way to building a healthy community with others.
+When you complete the revolutionary activities, you will be we ll on your way to building a healthy community with others.

 You've practiced standing for what's right and supporting others when they take a stand.
 You've practiced giving generously and receiving graciously.
 You've practiced cultivating gratitude, giving your sacred gifts, and forming relationships of reciprocity where people share with each other over time.